95 million Instagram posts.

 Follow fads at your own risk.

-Warren Buffett, the world’s most famous investor, has been criticized over the years for avoiding tech stocks and the profits they reap.
+According to a report from Bitcoin Profit, Warren Buffett, the world’s most famous investor, has been criticized over the years for avoiding tech stocks and the profits they reap.
 His reason?
 He doesn’t understand them, so he sticks to the basics he knows – t-shirts, bricks, chocolate, and toilet paper among them.
 His philosophy seemed questionable amidst the dot-com boom of the 1990’s, but wise amidst the bubble’s pop soon thereafter.
 When you avoid a financial fad, you’re limiting both risk and potential reward.
 Only time will tell which was wisest.
 In the meantime, stick with what you understand.

 Compound interest is key (and never ceases to amaze).